 “It made me feel very prideful, considering that’s one of my peers and I consider him as a friend,” said Alexander Kaziyev.

-“I felt very proud that one of our club members was speaking out, speaking their mind, letting everybody know what’s going on,” said Dylan Kaziyev.
+Dylan Kaziyev agreed.
+“I felt very proud that one of our club members was speaking out, speaking their mind, letting everybody know what’s going on,” he said.

 However, for some students, the statement seemed to be taking sides.